TarokoDev/ANSM-Portfolio/README.md

 # ANSM Portfolio

-This repository contains the source code for Austin Nathaniel Miranda's personal portfolio website.
+This repository contains the source code for Austin Nathaniel Soriano Miranda's personal portfolio website.
 The front-end is built with React and Vite and showcases projects using 3D scenes created with Spline and Three.js.

 ## Purpose